 Sea state : interpret wave patterns

-Each of these models provides three essential data for navigation (among dozens of other oceanographic data) : the height, the direction and period waves.
-This is the "sea of the wind" from the associated weather models.
+Each of these models provides three essential data for navigation (among several dozen other oceanographic data) : the height, the direction and period waves.
+This is the “sea of wind” from associated weather models.

 However, these three data raise some questions : what relationship between height and period, can we predict if the waves break, what reliability when approaching the coast ?
 Let's try to answer it (²) …